WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

    Before we start the game we need to create and draw the blocks.
 If we lose or win and want to play again we need to draw all the blocks again.
 To avoid writing exactly the same code twice we will turn this code into a function, then whenever we want to redraw the blocks we simply call the function.

-   Above the line `for block_row in range(4):`
+   Above the line `for block_row in range(4):` type

    `def makeblocks():`

-   then select all the lines down to and including the line `blocks.append(block)`, then press the TAB key.
+   then select all the lines down to and including the line `blocks.append(block)`, and press the TAB key.
 This should indent all this code which will make it part of the function.

-   When we run this function we should start again with an empty blocks list, so copy the code `blocks = []` and paste this as the first line of function makeblocks().
+   Whenever we run this function we should make sure we start with an empty blocks list, so copy the code `blocks = []` and paste this as the first line of function makeblocks().

    However, we now have a global variable called **blocks** which was created outside any function, and another variable called **blocks** created inside the function.
 To avoid confusion we need to ensure that we use the global variable inside the function, so as the very first line of the function add the code `global blocks`.